benur29840/symbolic-link-ln-s-for-Windows/README.md

 ln -s symbolic link for Windows (Code C++)

-resolving it and the use in your code ; be carrefull can't be use with UNICODE : only ASCII
+resolving it and the use in your code ; be carrefull can't be used with UNICODE : only ASCII